steveturbek/Designing-Interactive-SVGs-with-AI/README.md

 ## Animation in SVGs

 The animation capabilities in a SVG are quite powerful.
 I'm not going to go deep into animation as there are so many more competent people (see references).
-But I want to highlight one because it is so conceptually cool.
+But this one is just so conceptually cool.
 I'm sure you have seen the animation of someone "drawing" a shape.
 This "drawing" animation is only a couple of lines of code - the conceptual idea was to make this outline have a dashed line style, but the dashes are really huge.
 The animation slides that dash along the line, making it look like a drawing.

 <figure>
 <object data="images/z-animation.svg" type="image/svg+xml" width="400" class="interstitial_svg">